KabC03/-ABANDONED-JankC-compiler/Documentation/IR.md

 - PARALLEL_STOP

-    - Stops the current CPU core executing a block in parallel causing it to idle indefnintely
+    - Stops the current CPU core executing a block in parallel causing it to idle indefinitely

 - SYNC I0